AashitaK/AashitaK.github.io/_posts/2017-05-19-Github-Pages.md

 Advanced:
 * Include a comment section, like I am using disqus for this blog.
-* Set up a custom domain
+* Set up a custom domain.
 * Customize your website using Jekyll themes.
 * Use google analytics.